 Eastern University’s BS in Early Childhood Education was named an Adult Undergrad Top Degree!

-- Enrolling New Students: Every 7 weeks
+- Enrolling New Students: Every 7 weeks.
+Apply online for free!

 - Cost: View our affordable tuition rates.
-Receive a 20% Alumni Discount if you earned your AA from EU, plus earn 20% off your master's!
+Receive a 20% Alumni Discount if you earned an undergraduate degree from EU!

 - Designed for the Working Adult: Evening classes allow students to work throughout the program, while developing strong relationships with faculty and peers.

 - Expert Professors, Small Classes: Eastern’s curriculum is taught by experienced professionals who are current in Early Childhood Education’s latest developments.
 Students receive individual attention through small class sizes.

 - Opportunities for Growth: Students can seamlessly transition in one of our seven MEd programs or add on one of our many specialist certifications or professional programs.

 - Relevant, Applicable Training: The College of Education stays on the cutting-edge of research and best practices in the field and our curriculum incorporates teaching strategies that support and encourage adult learning.